Fed Explains YNW Melly Mistrial. Will He Be Released?

 Who's 100 track?

-That is Melly's number uh manager.
+That is Melly's number manager.

 Okay.

-Here he is, Jameson Francois, born May 19, 1991, otherwise known as 100 track, is the CEO, and he's basically Melly's uh manager.
+Look, just as you guys can see here, here he is, Jameson Francois, born May 19, 1991, otherwise known as 100 track, is the CEO, and he's basically Melly's manager.

-This is uh him right here.
+This is him right here.

-Oh, my bad, right here on from Vlad TV.
+Right here from Vlad TV.

-So Mr. Demons' home at 4 40 a.m.
+So to Mr. Dennis' home at 4:40 a.m.

-Remember the timing advanced fans.
+Remember the timing advanced hands.

-Now, in other words, what the prosecution is arguing is that Demons was with the victims, and his phone places him at key locations like that remote area where the stage shooting could have occurred.
+Now, in other words, what the prosecution is arguing is that Demons was with the victims and his phone places him at key locations like that remote area where the stage shooting could have occurred.

 That's my understanding of that.

-Now, of course, the question is Yes, that's exactly what she's arguing, and she's saying the reason why she's saying that is because Melly's phone was with the victim's phone at the same time, and it was in a secluded area that was contrary to what YW Bortland told the police.
+And she's saying the reason why she's saying that is because Melly's phone was with the victim's phone at the same time, and it was in a secluded area that was contrary to what Wynne W. Bortland told the police.

-That's a key thing as well, is that there was a very clear attempt at um deception, right?
+That's a key thing as well, is that there was a very clear attempt at deception, right?

 So the police wouldn't know what really went down.

-It was through the phone evidence that they were able to even like really find where the vehicle was.
+It was through the phone evidence that they were able to even really find where the vehicle was.

 And when they went to that secluded area, guys, what did they find?

-And then they also found shell casings, I think seven or eight shell casings, where that murder scene was, right?
+And then they also found shell casings, I think seven or eight shell casings where that murder scene was, right, where they had tried to do the drive-by shooting and they found broken glass.

 The broken glass that they found matched, okay, the Jeep that they were in.